xianlinbox/daily_practise/aws-solution-architect/database.md

 Aurora Global Database: support write forwarding, it has multi regions for read but only one write.
 Covert RDS to Aurora: snapshot/aurora-replica

+## Aurora global database vs Cross-Region replica

+1. need high availability of your Aurora cluster, use Aurora Replicas.
+2. looking for cross-Region disaster recovery (DR), use Aurora global databases
+3. cross-Region copy of your Aurora database, use Aurora Replicas
+4. migrate RDS, use Aurora Replicas